 In 1999, Roche’s Tamiflu received FDA approval for the treatment of influenza type A&B after safety testing on approximately 1,300 adults with suspected influenza determined it to be “reasonable for the intended indication and population” in the reduction of symptoms by 1 day.
 While both influenza type A and B remain the most common culprits for the seasonal flu epidemics, during the trial approval only about 3% of those who were influenza-positive suffered from type B. The approval evaluation recognized that “…once an individual contracts infection and develops influenza symptoms, the role of an antiviral remains limited.”
 One of the main reasons that influenza remains difficult to treat is because it is a self-limited illness: meaning that it typically resolves spontaneously and without specific treatment.
 Dr. Heidi Jolson, at the end of the evaluation, notes that, clinically, the “treatment benefit is a highly subjective question.
 Because influenza symptoms are self-limited in a majority of individuals, it is anticipated that many persons with influenza will neither require, nor desire treatment with antiviral medications.”
 Despite its approval though, the FDA did conclude that the drug “has not been proven to have a positive impact on the potential consequences (such as hospitalizations, mortality, or economic impact) of seasonal, avian, or pandemic influenza.”

 One interesting fact to note about the drug is that all clinical studies and randomized trials that exist were funded and sponsored by Roche, the manufacturer of the product.
 The BMJ, one of the world’s oldest general medical journals, identified 83 trials on Tamiflu use in adults and children, and less than half adequately reported random sequence generation or adequate blinding of participants/staff.
-It was determined that these studies carried a “high risk of bias”, presented unresolved discrepancy and contained design errors.
+It was determined that these studies carried a “high risk of bias”, presented unresolved discrepancy, and contained design errors.
 While this involvement could have no relation to the outcome of the studies, Roche has had a questionable history.
-In 2012, The European Medicines Agency launched an investigation into Roche for failure to comply with obligations regarding “detection, assessment, understanding and prevention of adverse effects or any other medicine-related problem.”
+In 2012, The European Medicines Agency launched an investigation into Roche for failure to comply with obligations regarding “detection, assessment, understanding, and prevention of adverse effects or any other medicine-related problem.”
 The BMJ, in a campaign to achieve necessary independent scrutiny of data from clinical trials, curiously noted that despite the fact that they have never vetted the Tamiflu data, the WHO, ECDC, and CDC recommend and encourage the use of Tamiflu.
 This is also despite the fact that the majority of Roche’s Phase III (human trials in large numbers) trials remain unpublished years after completion.
-In fact, in 2009, Roche publicly promised access to “full study reports” for select independent scientists, but has yet to make even one report available.
+In fact, in 2009, Roche publicly promised access to “full study reports” for select independent scientists but has yet to make even one report available.

 Does it Work?

-Honestly, the answer to that question seems to depend on your person definition of work.
+Honestly, the answer to that question seems to depend on your personal definition of work.
 20 studies on the drug have found it to shorten the duration of influenza-like symptoms by less than a day.
-As noted by the FDA during the approval process, Tamiflu studies continue to show that the drug does not affect one’s risk of needing hospitalization, nor has it been able to reliably report reduction of other complications, like pneumonia, bronchitis, ear infections, or sinusitis.
+As noted by the FDA during the approval process, Tamiflu studies continue to show that the drug does not affect one’s risk of needing hospitalization, nor has it been able to reliably report the reduction of other complications, like pneumonia, bronchitis, ear infections, or sinusitis.

 As with any medication, Tamiflu comes with the risk of potential side effects.
 The most commonly reported were nausea, vomiting, headache, bronchitis, insomnia, and vertigo which sound, oddly, like the flu.
-When it comes to the viral shedding and spreading of the flu, studies have determined that Tamiflu does not reduce the length of time one is contagious, or the likelihood that they will pass it on to household members.
+When it comes to the viral shedding and spreading of the flu, studies have determined that Tamiflu does not reduce the length of time one is contagious or the likelihood that they will pass it on to household members.
 On their website, Roche recommends the use of Tamiflu even as a preventative for those who have been exposed to the flu, yet the evidence to support this suggestion is, to say the least, lacking.
 Four studies on the use of Tamiflu as a preventative exist, two of these trials show efficacy rates of 58% and 84%.
 Only one of these trials was ever deemed adequate by the usual Cochrane Collaboration, as the others were at risk of bias and did not properly describe their methods.
-In attempts to deal with the shortcomings of the study, Roche Pharmaceuticals failed to provide original data, or any information at all.
+In attempts to deal with the shortcomings of the study, Roche Pharmaceuticals failed to provide original data or any information at all.

 Fiona Godlee, editor-in-chief of The BMJ, reminds consumers and taxpayers that approximately 60% of patient data from Roche’s Phase 3 treatment trials remain unpublished and that, at this point, there is a high chance of “overstating of effectiveness and the apparent under-reporting of potentially serious adverse effects.”